rollup/rollup/docs/05-plugins.md

 ### Plugin Context

-A number of utility functions and informational bits can be accessed from within all [hooks](guide/en#hooks) via `this`:
+A number of utility functions and informational bits can be accessed from within most [hooks](guide/en#hooks) via `this`:

 #### `this.addWatchFile(id: string) => void`